quickwit-oss/whichlang/README.md

 # Whichlang

 This is a language detection library, aiming for both precision and performance.
+You can read our [blog post](https://quickwit.io/blog/whichlang-language-detection-library) that introduces the algorithm behing Whichlang.

 # Features